swiftlang/swift-evolution/proposals/0107-unsaferawpointer.md

 func initAthenB {
   let rawPtr = UnsafeMutableRawPointer.allocate(bytes: strideof(Int.self))

-  let pA = initA(rawPtr) // raw pointer initialization binds memory to `A` printA(pA)
+  let pA = initRawA(rawPtr) // raw pointer initialization binds memory to `A` printA(pA)

-  // After deinitializing `pA`, `uninitPtr` receives a pointer to
+  // After deinitializing pA, uninitPtr receives a pointer to
   // untyped raw memory, which may be reused for `B`. let uninitPtr = pA.deinitialize(count: 1)

   // rawPtr and uninitPtr have the same value, thus are substitutable. assert(rawPtr == uninitPtr)

-  // initB rebinds the memory to `B`, so cannot be reordered with previous
+  // initB rebinds the memory to `B` before writing to memory, so
-  // accesses to pA.
+  // reinitialization cannot be reordered with previous accesses to pA. initRawB(uninitPtr)
-  initB(uninitPtr)

   printB(pB)
 }